 The Formal Bid

 The SIGIR Executive Committee considers formal proposals to host the conference from September to December.
-A formal bid consists of two parts: The Preliminary Approval Form (PAF), and the proposal.

 The proposal is a short description of how you will address the technical and logistical issues involved in running a high quality conference in the location you propose.
 Three to five pages should suffice here, but feel free to write as much as you like.
 This should include information about:

 - Your connection to the Information Retrieval research community in general and SIGIR in particular.
 SIGIR expects that the conference chair or chairs will have extensive experience and a positive reputation in the field.

 - Your experience in organizing and running technical conferences.

 - If you have started to think about a team, provide that information as well.
 Do not actually recruit Program Chairs, etc, at this stage; your focus should be on Local Arrangements people at this stage.
 To be clear: although you may list possible organizing committee members, please note that the PC chairs must be approved by the SIGIR Executive and that process does not happen until after a formal bid is accepted.
 If you choose to contact possible candidates, be clear to them that their appointment is only for purposes of discussion.
 If your bid is contingent on particular organizers, explicitly state that in your document.

 - The ability of the local community to support the logistics of a conference the size of SIGIR in terms of hotels/dorms, transportation, other activities for attendees, etc. Conference registration has been around 600 for recent conferences held in the Americas, and 500 for recent conferences in Europe, so you need to accommodate this and a bit more.
 You’ll need access to an auditorium that can hold this number of people and three more rooms that can handle about half of this (since some sessions have four talks in parallel), as well as rooms for tutorials and workshops that range in size from 20 to 100 people.